-Short-term Debt

-Short-term debt consists of:
+Short-term Debt Short-term debt consists of:

-Trust receipts ₽898,045,986
+Trust receipts ₽395,983,517

 Bank loans - Philippine Peso 5,000,000

-₽903,045,986
+₽400.983.517

-Trust receipts (TRs) are obtained from various banks to finance purchases mainly of construction materials for the CCDC, CLC and MDC's projects.
-The banks essentially pay the Company's suppliers then require the Company to execute trust receipts over the goods purchased.
-The TRs have a weighted average interest rate 6.09% and 6.23% per annum in 2016 and 2015 payable monthly or quarterly in arrears and full payment of principal balance is at maturity of one year with option to prepay or partially pay principal before maturity.
+Trust receipts (TRs) are facilities obtained from various banks to finance purchases mainly of construction materials for the CCDC, CLC and MDC's projects.
+Under these facilities, the banks essentially pay the Company's suppliers then require the Company to execute trust receipts over the goods purchased.
+The interest on these facilities is payable monthly or quarterly in arrears and full payment of principal balance is at maturity of one year with option to prepay or partially pay principal before maturity.
+The TRs have a weighted average interest rate 6.06% per annum as of March 31, 2017.
+This is lower compared to the 6.13% weighted average interest rate as of December 31, 2016.

 Bank loans pertain to short-term promissory note (PN) amounting to P5.00 million which was obtained from a local bank for CPMI's additional working capital requirements.
-This is renewed by CPMI each year for the same terms and rates of interest.
+This was renewed by CPMI in 2016 with the same terms.
 The PN has a term of one (1) year with a fixed interest rate of 6.50% per annum (p.a.) and principal repayment of which is to be made at maturity date.